 Prince George's County police Friday are returning to the scene of the killing of 17-year-old Amber Stanley, gunned down in her bedroom in Kettering, to search for more clues after more than a week without leads or suspects.

 On Aug.
-22, around 10:23 p.m. an intruder broke into the Cambleton Drive home of Stanley and shot her to death in her bedroom, police reported.
+22, around 10:23 p.m. an intruder broke into the Cambleton Drive home of Stanley , police reported.
 Stanley was a senior honors student at Charles H. Flowers High School with aspirations to go to Harvard and become a doctor, her principal Gorman Brown told WJLA last week.

 Police told The Washington Post it’s likely the gunman had planned to kill someone specific because he or she did not take anything from the home and fled immediately after the shooting.